sam-berning/bottlerocket-kernel-kit/BUILDING.md

 aws ecr get-login-password --region us-west-2 | docker login --username AWS --password-stdin ####.dkr.ecr.us-west-2.amazonaws.com
 ```

-Finally, publishing the core kit images can be handled by the makefile target.
+Finally, publishing the kernel kit images can be handled by the makefile target.
 ```
 make publish VENDOR=<vendor-name>
 ```
-At this point, there should be a core kit image in your private registry which can be consumed when building a variant to test and validate.
+At this point, there should be a kernel kit image in your private registry which can be consumed when building a variant to test and validate.

 ## Consuming the published kit image
-This section will cover building a variant to test a build of the core kit as done above.
+This section will cover building a variant to test a build of the kernel kit as done above.
 Please note this section does not cover the complete complexity of testing a change to Bottlerocket.
 For this see the [BUILDING](https://github.com/bottlerocket-os/bottlerocket/blob/develop/BUILDING.md) section in the [Bottlerocket](https://github.com/bottlerocket-os/bottlerocket/) repository.

 ### Configure Twoliter.toml
-To consume a private copy of the Bottlerocket core kit with your changes built into it, you need to define the vendor that points to your container registry in `Twoliter.toml` and adjust the core kit dependency:
+To consume a private copy of the Bottlerocket kernel kit with your changes built into it, you need to define the vendor that points to your container registry in `Twoliter.toml` and adjust the kernel kit dependency:
 ```
 [vendor.my-vendor]
 registry = "####.dkr.ecr.us-west-2.amazonaws.com"
 [[kit]]
-name = "bottlerocket-core-kit" # Name of your ECR repo version = "2.x.y" # your version tag you want to test vendor = "my-vendor"
+name = "bottlerocket-kernel-kit" # Name of your ECR repo version = "2.x.y" # your version tag you want to test vendor = "my-vendor"
 ```